tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

 The first step is to setup the request for the publication information.
 We do this with an Execute SQL Task and insert the results into a variable with the data type as object.
 To do this, change the ResultSet to Full result set and then map a variable of the object data type to the index 0 of the results.
 Name the SQL Task, Get publications.

-The SqlStatement being used is: sp_helpmergepublication @publication = &#8216;Prescriptions'
+The SqlStatement being used is: sp_helpmergepublication @publication = 'Prescriptions'

 > Note: we are not using a variable in this example but for reuse; change this to utilize a variable and a property expression to build the SqlStatement source.
 Don’t forget to set, Bypass Prepare to true for the task!</p>
 Create two variables at this time with both set as strings.
 User::PubName and User::Retention.